ekvedaras/php-deadscan/README.md

 # PHP dead-code scanner

-This is a Rust learning project, not mean for production use (yet, if ever).
+This is a Rust learning project, not meant for production use.

 ## Goal